Career / Career Progression

 4. Certified Information Systems Security Professional (CISSP)

-The Certified Information Systems Security Professional (CISSP) from (ISC)2 is arguably the current gold standard of infosec certifications.
+As far as infosec certifications are concerned, the Certified Information Systems Security Professional (CISSP) from ISC2 is arguably the gold standard.

-It's an advanced-level certification for IT security professionals and is recognized and valued by both industry and government employers worldwide.
+IT security professionals worldwide value this advanced-level certification, which is recognized and valued by both industry and government employers.
 Like CASP, CISSP is approved as a DOD baseline for Level III IAT security technicians.
 That's where the comparison ends.

 CISSP certification is designed for security professionals who develop information security policies and procedures.
-This is the most advanced certification we've discussed so far, and for many candidates, it may require up to a year to prepare for the exam.
+The CISSP is the most advanced certification we've discussed so far, and for many candidates, it may require up to a year to prepare for the exam.

-The certification exam is a 6-hour, 250-question monster.
-And in order to take the exam, you must prove that you have worked at least five years as a security professional.
+The certification exam is a 3-hour, computerized adaptive testing format that varies from 100 to 150 questions.
+To pass, you will need to achieve 700 out of 1000 points.
+To take the exam, you must prove that you have worked for at least five years as a security professional.
 That's important.
 They have fairly strict requirements for counting security experience.
 There's a little wiggle room in the five-year experience requirement with a four-year degree, but it has to be the right type of experience.

-You must also be endorsed by an (ISC)2 sponsor.
-If you don't have a sponsor, that's alright.
-You just need to perform a couple extra steps to be endorsed by (ISC)2.
+You must also be endorsed by an ISC2 sponsor.
+If you don't have a sponsor, you'll need to perform a couple of extra steps to be endorsed by ISC2.

 3. CCIE Security